Kandukondain Kandukondain: Release and reception

 A function was held to mark the release of the soundtrack to Kandukondain Kandukondain with Kamal Haasan in attendance.
 The film was initially scheduled for release in the 1999 Diwali season but delays led to the producers announcing it would be released on 1 January 2000, becoming the first film of the new millennium.
 Further delays due to the success of other films, including Padayappa and Vaalee ensured the film missed that date.
 The release of Mani Ratnam's Alaipayuthey led to the further postponement of the release of Kandukondain Kandukondain to May 2000.

 Kandukondain Kandukondain opened to positive reviews from film critics.
 The Indian Express stated; "A progressive film encouraging female independence, yet staying a warm family tale in essence, Kandukondain Kandukondain is the kind of film every intelligent movie-goer ought not to miss.
 Almost every supporting character pitches in an impressive performance, thus making Kandukondain Kandukondain a wonderful watch".
 In the review for Rediff.com, Shobha Warrier stated although the film has "too many songs, too little emotion", it has "a powerful story with intense and well-developed characters.
 One of the most poignant scenes in the film is Mammootty's outburst against the system, which forgets war heroes who lay down their lives for a cause."
 Tamil Star wrote, "Rajiv Menon, who has ideas and vision, has put his heart and soul into this film with broad family appeal and fine performances from the impressive star cast".
 Krishna Chidambaram of Kalki praised Rajiv Menon for crafting realistic scenes in a poetic manner and also called his strength of making people believe the thought process of characters and also added Ajith, Aishwarya Rai, Tabu, Abbas, A. R. Raghuman and Sujatha have given their contribution without any slip.
 S. Theodore Bhaskaran of The Hindu wrote "Menon's film works well because it tells a touching tale in an inventive manner and in the process, makes certain important social comments, through well-crafted cinema".
 The film was a commercial success and completed 150 days at the box office in Tamil Nadu.
 It was also successful in Kerala.
 It was initially unsuccessful in Kerala because Mammootty was not promoted as one of the lead artists.
-Menon chose to take the film to North Indian audiences but avoided dubbing it to avoid its script being lost in translation, and submitted a final version with English subtitles.
+Menon chose to take the film to North Indian audiences but refused to dub it to avoid localisation issues, and submitted a final version with English subtitles.